 Day 34 of 99 Days to FASDay and today’s myth is about FASD being a trend.
 I don’t know about you, but this is not a “trend” I would wish on anyone.
 Why do people feel this way?
 I always say, unless you live the life an individual with FASD does, or the lives parents and caregivers live, you have no business making judgments.
 Science has proven FASD is real.
 Those that live with FASD know it is real.

 I encourage you to search this site for posts tagged FASD is Real, the 2016 Red Shoes Rock Awareness Campaign (the website link is no longer valid).
 You can’t tell these individuals their FASD isn’t real.

 The maiden did receive an ADHD and ODD diagnosis when she was young – so I know this to be a fact that misdiagnosis does occur.
 Remember when ADHD was a trendy condition?

-However, we know stigma has a lot to do not getting a diagnosis as well as misdiagnosis.
+However, we know stigma has a lot to do with not getting a diagnosis as well as misdiagnosis.
 Money as well.
 I have heard people tell me their doctor provided a different diagnosis because there are supports for other groups as opposed to FASD.
 I have heard people say their doctor does not believe a child has FASD without facial features.
 Hopefully as science evolves, we will be able to more accurately diagnose FASD.

 This was from an article: Fetal Alcohol Syndrome Sometimes Misdiagnosed and Under-Reported Due To Stigmas Around Drinking